katmfoo/dotfiles/readme.md

 * make pull request to homebrew cask fonts for no ligature versions of fantasque sans mono
 * try building latest blink shell onto ipad to see if base16 shell works
-* make pull request for fantasque-sans-mono-noloopk on blink shell fonts (normal and no ligature versions)
+* wait for pull request to go in on on blink fonts
 * look into gnu stow
 * figure out gpg keys for git
 * set tmux status bar to top